laboshinl/openstack/README.md

 This recipe produces some common for all nodes initial configuration.

-Install usefull tools
+Install some usefull tools;
-Copy private ssh key to id_rsa and add public key to authorized_keys Disable NetworkManager
+Copy private ssh key to id_rsa and add public key to authorized_keys;
+Disable NetworkManager
-Disable IPv6
+Disable IPv6;
-Write openstack credential to root's .bashrc
+Write openstack credential to root's .bashrc;

 ## centos_cloud::firewall